Subscribers must ensure their Users are aware of the Participation Rules

 During a PEXA transaction, Subscribers will be provided with information from other Subscribers, their clients, the Registrar in their jurisdiction, PEXA or both.
 This could include residential addresses of parties and Subscribers must take reasonable steps to prevent its unauthorised use, reproduction or disclosure.

 PEXA has facilitated an increase in flexible working arrangements for Subscribers and afforded many the ability to work outside of their office environments.
 However, this also raises the risk of people who are not PEXA Users (as defined) being able to see, for example, the contents of a Workspace, particularly in cafes, shared working environments and public transport.

-Subscribers should have policies in place for staff using PEXA outside of their offices to minimise the possibility of information that should remain confidential.
+Subscribers should have policies in place for staff using PEXA outside of their offices to minimise the possibility of information being inadvertently disclosed.

-Although the business name of a Subscriber is what is mentioned extensively in PEXA, the registration/subscription is referenced to the legal entity that owns the business, be this an individual, partnership, company or otherwise.
+Although the business name of a Subscriber is what is mentioned extensively in PEXA, the registration/subscription is referenced to the legal entity that owns the business, whether an individual, partnership, company or otherwise.

 For each new registration, PEXA will check the relevant government registers to ensure that the legal entity noted on the registration forms does in fact exist, is the owner of the named business and is adequately insured.
 Post registration, we continue these checks at regular intervals to ensure nothing has changed.